Chenna789/DataStructuresAndAlgorithms/LinkedListDataStructure/Readme.md

  #### Insertion:
    ##### Insert at the Start of Linked List:
 Imagine linked list always as a normal chain  where you have a chain and you want to insert a new link on the starting, what you will do?

    .
 Get a new link and append to the existing chain starting(head).

+   Node newNode = new Node(10); //Create a new node newItem.next = head; //Just link the new item to the existing head. head = newItem; //now newItem will become head as we are inserting at the start of linked list

 ### Doubly Linked List:
 Each node has refence to next node and previous node as well and last node will have next pointer as null.